huangli712/ACFlow/docs/src/man/param.md

 > * 1lorentz
 > * 2lorentz
 > * risedecay
+> * file
 >
 > Here, `flat` means the flat model (i.e, constant), `gauss` means the Gaussian model, `1gauss` means the Shifted Gaussian model, `2gauss` means the Two Gaussian model, `lorentz` means the Lorentzian model, `1lorentz` means the Shifted Lorentzian model, `2lorentz` means the Two Lorentzian model, and `risedecay` means the Rise-And-Decay model.
+>
+> Especially, if `mtype = "file"`, then the default model function is encoded in `model.inp`. **ACFlow** will read this file and initialize the default model function automatically.
+Be careful, the mesh for this model function must be consistent with the one used in the analytical continuation calculations.
+>
-As for detailed formula for these models, please refer to `src/model.jl`.
+> As for detailed formula for these models, please refer to `src/model.jl`.

 *Type:*